-This class requires the use of an i>clicker (ISBN 0716779390 or i>clicker 2 using ISBN 1429280476) which is a remote device that allows you to respond to questions that I pose during class.
-You must get your i>clicker and bring it to class no later than Monday, June 4th and use it to respond to least one question.
-After that, you must register your i>clicker remote by 5pm on Tuesday, June 5th at http://www.iclicker.com/support/registeryourclicker/
+ISBN 1429280476) which is a remote device that allows you to respond to questions that I pose during class.
+You must get your i>clicker and bring it to class no later than September 5th and use it to respond to least one question.
+After that, you must